Jump Kit

 New layers that are referenced by Styles or Settings in the template are referenced into host drawings, but if existing layers are in the host drawings, those existing layers are not overridden.

-The AeccRefTemplateAutoUpdate setting of 0 does not function as advertised in some Update releases of Civil 3D.
+The AeccRefTemplateAutoUpdate setting of 0 does not function as advertised in some older Update releases of Civil 3D.

 We generally want automatic TREFs enabled to reduce load time and perhaps on Open notification chatter.
 However, this setting currently also disables notification of load failure to Civil 3D users.